vatsjijj/Udin/README.md

 Install `nim`, `nimble`, `python3`, and `pip3`.

 You need to have `nuitka3`, `python3-devel`, and `gcc` installed to compile code to a binary.

+Finally, run `nimble build` to build everything here, and run the generated binary.